Works in Progress Webinar: Developing research impact services–Perspectives from three OCLC Research Library Partnership institutions

 Bibliometrics and research impact (BRI) is an emerging area of practice that is receiving significant interest, investigation, and investment by research libraries.
 A recent survey of OCLC Research Library Partnership (RLP) partner institutions found that librarians are eager to learn about the BRI practices of other institutions.

-In this webinar, librarians from three research universities will share how their institutions are taking the first steps to develop BRI services, responding to local conditions and working to build relationships and trust across campus.
+In this webinar, librarians from three research universities shared how their institutions are taking the first steps to develop BRI services, responding to local conditions and working to build relationships and trust across campus.

 - At the University of Illinois and Carnegie Mellon, library personnel are working with academic departments and colleges to provide analytics and visualizations of research impact, using tools like SciVal and the Scopus and Web of Science APIs, as well as the local campus RIM system (Pure and Elements, respectively).
 These efforts serve as a type of “proof of concept” effort to build knowledge, develop skills, and work toward the establishment of a real service offering.